ACADEMICS » Master of Science in Counseling

 Our online distance learning program is flexible and convenient.
 You can earn your degree on your own schedule.

 Each online class is offered in an eight-week session, allowing you to graduate from the program in as little as two to three years.
-Three classes (noted with asterisks) require you to come on campus for one of the eight weeks.
+Three classes (noted with asterisks) require you to come on campus for a one week module.
 Housing is available.

 Textbooks can be ordered and delivered to your home with your BBC e-mail address.
 Order books and see a listing here.